-PUP release new single ‘Anaphylaxis’, share video | NME
+PUP release video for ‘Anaphylaxis’, their first new single of 2020 | NME

 “So we wrote a goofy song about being a hypochondriac and tried to make our guitars sound like bees at the beginning of it.”

 Though ‘Anaphylaxis’ is the band’s first track of 2020, they have kept busy amid the coronavirus pandemic.
-Stefan Babcock shared ‘Waiting For Something To Happen’, a song written and recorded in isolation, earlier this month.
+Babcock shared ‘Waiting For Something To Happen’, a song written and recorded in isolation, earlier this month.
 The band also shared concert footage from 2019 earlier this month, featuring the live performance debut of multiple songs from ‘Morbid Stuff’.